dward2/BME547/Assignments/UnitTestingCIAssignment.md

 * Develop code on feature branches.
 * Write modular code.
 So, have the `is_email` function call other functions if appropriate.
-* Develop unit tests in parallel with code on feature branches.
+* For code written on a feature branch, develop unit tests for that code on the same branch before merging.
 * Ensure all functions and code, including the unit test functions, adhere to PEP-8 style.
 * Push code to GitHub.
 * Generate Pull Request on GitHub.
-Only merge your feature branches into the main branch once GitHub Actions reports a passing status (for both unit tests and PEP-8 style).
+Only merge your feature branches into the main branch once GitHub Actions reports a passing status (for both unit tests and PEP-8 style) and that all functions being merged have appropriate test coverage.
 * Tag final submission on the main branch as `v1.0.0` or later number if revisions are necessary.

 ### Grading Criteria
-* Good git workflow usage (good commit messages and frequency, use of branches, pull requests, creting branches from latest, merged main branch, etc.).
+* Good git workflow usage (good commit messages and frequency, use of branches, pull requests, creating branches from latest, merged main branch, etc.).
 * Meeting the functional specifications above.
 * Presence of comprehensive unit testing to ensure that the appropriate range of possible string inputs are checked.